The Gold Coast region is rich with indigenous history and if you’re anything like us, you want to soak up every single bit of it.

-It’s borderline embarrassing to not be aware of the Gold Coast’s rich Indigenous history.
-Aboriginal tribes inhabited the local region for over 23,000 years before European settlers arrived, leaving behind numerous sacred sites just waiting to be discovered.
-Of course, It’s never too late to pay tribute to and educate yourself about the deep-seated Indigenous culture of the Gold Coast.
+For example, did you know Aboriginal people inhabited the local region for over 23,000 years before European settlers arrived, leaving behind numerous sacred sites just waiting to be discovered.
+Of course, It’s never too late to pay tribute to and educate yourself about the deep-seated Indigenous culture of our city.

-Here are five places to get you started.
+Here are six places to get you started.

-The Jellurgal Aboriginal Centre is located at the bottom of Burleigh’s Headland (right next to the Tallebudgera Creek car park).
+The Jellurgal Aboriginal Centre is located at the bottom of Burleigh’s Headland.
 Watch Aboriginal artists create traditional artwork, browse the paintings for sale and see Aboriginal artefacts such as dilly bags, shields and other tools and instruments that were part of everyday life.
 Burleigh Heads National Park is a very important and sacred Indigenous place that, to this day, offers an amazing insight into the world of the Kombumerri people including many dreamtime stories about how Burleigh Hill and Talle Creek came to be.
 Go on a guided tour to discover all that is hidden, choose between half or full day tours starting at $20.

 For a unique insight into Aboriginal culture, the Minjungbal Aboriginal Cultural Centre is a great place to start.
 On offer are museum exhibits, informative videos, Aboriginal art and traditional dances are performed regularly in the outdoor performance area.
 Go on a tour and hear how Aboriginal life was when this area was an untouched paradise of natural forest and mangroves, before learning about the cultural significance of Bora Ring, which you can see on the Walk on Water walking track.